 Sacroiliac Joint Dysfunction – or SI Joint Dysfunction – affects about 40% of the population at any given time.
 Most people are unaware that they are affected by it until it becomes a more serious issue.
 What is interesting to note is that SI Joint Dysfunction is the root cause of about 80% of all lower back issues.
+Here, our personal injury lawyer goes over some more details of the SI Joint.

 What is the Sacroiliac Joint?